How to work a Front Post or Back Post Double Crochet Stitch

 1. Insert hook from back to front thru the space between the dc stitches

-2. Insert hook to the back thru the next space between the dc stitches
+2. Insert hook to the back through the next space between the dc stitches

 I love the texture fpdc and bpdc brings.
 I use them alot with hdc as well.